Why many Agile projects still need project managers:

 So here are some key reasons why many Agile projects do need a project manager and I am not alone in this view:

-- On business, transformation and change projects, defining clear business goals, improvement objectives etc is absolutely key.
-This must be formally agreed well before any ‘development’ takes place.
+- On business and change projects, having clear business goals, improvement objectives etc is absolutely key.
+This must be formally agreed well before any solution ‘development’ starts.
 This is called, ‘the project’.
 This challenging task is best facilitated by one person, with the appropriate skills.

 - Where Design is a large-scale activity, where changes to design would have major impacts on timescale or costs, use of Agile is not impossible but would have to be applied with a huge level of skill and experience.
 It would not be possible to “leave it to the PO (alone)” in those circumstances to have the time or the understanding of the project to make certain calls, for example when trade-offs are necessary.
 Many Agile methods say little if anything about Design.
 They focus on the development of the functionality of a system.